overte-org/overte-website-sphinx/source/overte_ev.rst

 Articles of association
 -----------------------

-The articles of association, called "Satzung" in German, are the associations bylaws.
+The articles of association, called “Satzung” in German, are the associations bylaws.
 They regulate what the association, its members, and the board can and cannot do.

 Take a look at them here:

 | `Overte e.V.
-Satzung - German original <https://satzung.overte.org/de/>`_
+Satzung – German original <https://satzung.overte.org/de/>`_
 | `Overte e.V.
-Articles of association - English translation <https://satzung.overte.org/en/>`_
+Articles of association – English translation <https://satzung.overte.org/en/>`_

 .. note::
     While the German original takes precedence over the English translation, we try to make sure that the English translation is as accurate as possible.